MuKnIO/avoum-cardano-feasibility-study/study.md

 - No modifications are needed to the transaction format or to the validation process to support malleable transactions.
-- To support "account view" semantics, we will need a convention for assigning a persistent identifier to "the same" cell across transactions; we describe a scheme to use for this purpose.
-We call these persistent identifiers "account ids," and the chains of cells that they identify are "accounts."
+- To support "account view" semantics, we will need a convention for assigning a persistent identifier to "the same" account across transactions; we describe a scheme to use for this purpose.
+We call these persistent identifiers "account ids," and the chains of UTxOs that they identify are "accounts."
 - To support malleable transactions, we will need to supply the Cardano node  with an additional script, beyond the usual validation scripts,